 Falafel Recipe || Arabic Food || How to Make Falafel with step-by-step photos

-I didn’t use yogurt and salad nor wrap and stuff. but you can vary by choice.
-Falafel basically is a delicious and flavorful chickpeas ball naturally vegan and vegetarian.
+and stuff. but you can vary by choice.
+Falafel basically is a delicious

 And I am sharing my complete step-by-step tutorial and important tips.
-Also this falafel can be prepped ahead of time and you can freeze uncooked falafel balls or patties for use later
+Also, this falafel can be prepped ahead of time and you can freeze uncooked falafel balls or patties for use later

 For the best result follow my detailed step-by-step photo instructions and tips below the recipe card